 Funder: COSA – Metro Health

-For most mental health services, students and families are screened and referred by the CIS-SA Site Coordinator to a Licensed Professional Counselor (LPC).
-The LPC completes a psychosocial assessment with parents/guardians and with each student, develops a treatment plan, provides individual and/or family counseling, and coordinates other support services.
+For most mental health services, students and families are screened and referred by the CIS-SA Site Coordinator to a licensed mental health provider (LPC, LPC Associate, LMFT, LMFT Associate, LMSW, or LCSW).
+The Licensed Counselor completes a psychosocial assessment with parents/guardians and each student, develops a treatment plan, provides individual and/or family counseling, and coordinates other support services.

 Additionally, CIS-SA is currently working with The Ecumenical Center and The Institute for Trauma-Informed Care to become a trauma-informed certified agency.
-CIS-SA will implement change that promotes the understanding of trauma, its impact, and sign and symptoms as well as promotes trauma resilience and recovery to avoid re-traumatization.
-CIS-SA will do this by creating a trauma certification team, following an implementation model and the 5 domains set out by The Ecumenical Center and The Institute for Trauma-Informed Care.
+CIS-SA will implement change that promotes the understanding of trauma, its impact, and signs and symptoms, as well as promotes trauma resilience and recovery to avoid re-traumatization.
+CIS-SA will do this by creating a trauma certification team, following an implementation model and the five domains set out by The Ecumenical Center and The Institute for Trauma-Informed Care.
 CIS-SA will also survey their staff, clients, and stakeholders through this process.

 Questions?

-To learn more about our mental health programming, please contact Kim Sayers, Clinical Project Director, at ksayers@cissa.org.
+To learn more about our mental health programming, please contact Kim Sayers, LPC-S Director of Clinical Programs, at ksayers@cissa.org.